 Budgeting Is Everything When It Comes to Real Estate Investing

 You know that real estate is not a cheap investment.
-It has the potential to bring in additional income every month for a long time, but it requires tearing a few checks from your checkbook to get there.
+It can potentially bring in additional monthly income for a long time, but it requires tearing a few checks from your checkbook to get there.

 “Keep your emotions out of it and analyze your numbers.
 If the numbers make sense, execute.” — Kevin Brenner, Head Coach, Operation Atom at Active Duty Passive Income (ADPI).